featureform/featureform/docs/providers/kubernetes.md

     user_tsc = transactions[["CustomerID","TransactionAmount","Timestamp"]]
     return user_tsc.groupby("CustomerID").agg({'TransactionAmount':'mean','Timestamp':'max'})
 ```

 {% endcode %}

 ## Custom Compute Images

 By default, the Docker image used to run compute for the transformations only has Pandas pre-installed.
-However,
-custom images can be built using Featureforms base image to enable use of other 3rd party libraries.
+However, custom images can be built using Featureform's base image to enable use of other 3rd party libraries.

 ### Building A Custom Image